SCPR/pfs-email-serverless/README.md

 to deploy those changes to AWS lambda, which is where the function will run when you do `serverless invoke...`

+When you are sure everything is working, deploy it to prod with:

+`serverless deploy -s prod`

+The prod version will use real users' email addresses and mark them as `emailSent = true` once an email is sent.

 ## Debugging

 To quickly view the logs without having to play the 'click all links' game in the AWS console, you can run: